rscherrer/simarray/README.md

 ## About

 This code was written in Python, on Ubuntu Linux 24.04 LTS, using [Visual Studio Code](https://code.visualstudio.com/) 1.99.0 ([Python Extension Pack](https://marketplace.visualstudio.com/items/?itemName=donjayamanne.python-extension-pack) 1.7.0).
 The script was run using [Python](https://www.python.org/) 3.12.3.
-Tests were run using the standard [unittest](https://docs.python.org/3/library/unittest.html) module, and code coverage was measured using the [coverage](https://coverage.readthedocs.io/en/7.4.4) 7.4.4 module.
+Tests were run using the standard [unittest](https://docs.python.org/3/library/unittest.html) module.
+Code coverage was measured using the [coverage](https://coverage.readthedocs.io/en/7.4.4) 7.4.4 module.
+Style and syntax were checked against the [PEP 8](https://peps.python.org/pep-0008/) guidelines using [pylint](https://pypi.org/project/pylint/) 3.3.6.
+Installation of non-standard modules was done using [pip](https://pypi.org/project/pip/) 24.0 in a virtual environment managed by [venv](https://docs.python.org/3/library/venv.html) 3.12.3.
 (See the `dev/` folder and [this page](dev/README.md) for details about the checks performed.)

 Occasional use was made of [ChatGPT](https://chatgpt.com/) and [GitHub Copilot](https://github.com/features/copilot) in the development of this code.